User Case: How to Backup to OneDrive Automatically?

 To back up data from other clouds to OneDrive more perfectly and faster, you can use the professional cloud file manager---MultCloud.
 This tool can help you connect multiple cloud accounts at the same time and complete cloud file migration, sync and backup between these accounts, and can also assist in directly parsing torrent files to clouds.

-What are the benefits of using MultCloud's "Cloud Backup" to back up other cloud data to OneDrive?
+The following are the detailed steps to back up other cloud data to OneDrive.

 Step 1.
 Create a MultCloud account for free.
 Sign up on the website using your email and password.